Mantas-Pimpe/RetinaNetDrLoss/README.md

 visualize.py - Visualizes the detections (tests)

-restApi.py - Clls the vsualization
+restApi.py - Calls the visualization

 main.py - NOT NEEDED, used for debugging